 Quantitative Imaging Phantoms for Radiation Therapy: Dosimetry and Treatment Planning

 The IEC Image Quality Phantom conforms with the NEMA 2012 standard and is applied in the simulation of whole-body PET imaging and camera-based coincidence imaging techniques.
-In addition to the evaluation of reconstructed image quality in whole-body PET and camera-based coincidence imaging.
-The IEC Quality Phantom determines the coincidence count rate characteristics for both the brain and cardiac imaging.
-Furthermore, the IEC Quality Phantom is important in the evaluation of the relationship between true coincidence count rate and radioactivity.
-Also, to the determination of the address, errors caused by address pile up and finally to the assessment of the count loss correction scheme.
+This quality phantom calculates the coincidence count rate parameters for both brain and cardiac imaging.
+Furthermore, the IEC Quality Phantom extends to the evaluation between the true coincidence count rate and radioactivity.
+Also, to address any errors relating to the address pile up and the evaluation of the count loss in the correction scheme.

 Functional magnetic resonance imaging (fMRI) began in the 1990s by Ogawa and Kwong.
 This technique is used to measure brain activity and works by detecting the changes in the oxygenated blood and response to neural activity.
-Imaging studies have shown when the brain area becomes more active it consumes more oxygen.
-Therefore, to keep up with this demand the blood flow increases in these active regions of the brain. fMRI can be used to produce various activation maps showing which parts of the brain are active. fMRI is part of the medical imaging apex, including positron emission tomography (PET) imaging and near-infrared spectroscopy (NIRS).
-These two techniques are involved in the study of blood flow and oxygen metabolism of brain activity. fMRI of the brain has several key benefits including the non-invasive procedure and does not involve radiation.
-Both of these provide safety towards the patient and medical personnel.
-Also, it produces excellent spatial and good temporal resolution.You Are Here: Home » medical physics radiation
+Imaging studies have shown when the brain area becomes more active; it consumes more oxygen.
+Therefore, to keep up with this demand, the blood flow increases in these active regions of the brain. fMRI can be used to produce various activation maps showing which parts of the brain are active. fMRI is part of the medical imaging apex, including positron emission tomography (PET) imaging and near-infrared spectroscopy (NIRS).
+These two techniques are involved in the study of blood flow and oxygen metabolism of brain activity. fMRI of the brain has several key benefits, including a non-invasive procedure that does not involve radiation.
+Both of these provide safety for the patient and medical personnel.
+Also, it produces excellent spatial and good temporal resolution.